gitbls/sdm/Docs/Disk-Encryption.md

 * `--sshtimeout secs` &mdash; Use the specified timeout rather than the Default 300 seconds
 * `--reboot` &mdash; Reboot the system (into initramfs) when sdm-cryptconfig is complete
 * `--sdm` &mdash; sdm `cryptroot` plugin sets this.
 Not for manual use
+* `--tries n` &mdash; Set the number of retries to decrypt rootfs before giving up [Default: 0 (infinite)]
 * `--unique-ssh` &mdash; Use a different SSH host key in initramfs than the host OS SSH key

 The network configuration switches (`dns`, `gateway`, `hostname`, `ipaddr`, and `mask`) are only needed and should only be used if you know that the system is unable to get an IP address and network configuration information from the network (e.g., via DHCP).
 These settings are ONLY used in the initramfs if SSH is enabled and are not automatically removed.

-RasPiOS uses a different mechanism to configure a static network, such as Network Manager, or other network configuration tools.
+A fully-booted RasPiOS system uses a different mechanism to configure a static network, such as Network Manager, or other network configuration tools.

 ## initramfs